 (makes 12 – 14)

 1/2 cup heavy whipping cream

-(or you may use 1 oz of your favorite liqueur, Gran Marnier, Peppermint Schnapps, Kahlua, Amaretto, Hazelnut, etc. in place of the vanilla and coffee extracts)
+(or you may use 1 ounce of your favorite liqueur, Gran Marnier, Peppermint Schnapps, Kahlua, Amaretto, Hazelnut, etc. in place of the vanilla and coffee extracts)

-*8 oz semisweet or bittersweet chocolate (chopped or chips)
+*8 ounces semisweet or bittersweet chocolate (chopped or chips)

 *Please use good quality chocolate such as Ghiradelli (widely available), Scharffen Berger or Guittard.

 Place 8oz semi-sweet chocolate in the top of a double boiler over, not in the water and add the heavy whipping cream.
 Allow to melt over medium heat and stir until smooth.

 Remove from heat and stir in butter until melted.